tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Dec 08 2007

-Emmitt D'Amore (a 46-year-old Black wealthy academic) entered a church, ready to deliver a speech to religious people.
+Emmitt D'Amore (a 46-year-old black wealthy academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Emmitt D'Amore had never preached his views to theists before, and freaked out.
 Emmitt D'Amore uttered a quick prayer to Karma to calm his nerves.
 As Emmitt D'Amore entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Emmitt D'Amore used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 To prove his's point, Emmitt D'Amore described an example where he personally witnessed Karma divinely healing someone.
 Emmitt D'Amore argued that Karma was a personal, physical being that humans can relate to and communicate with.
 Emmitt D'Amore smiled when he explained how Heaven and Hell are the same as the 'religious' people viewed it: good people go to Heaven and bad people go to Hell.